 Economic ministers in Seoul convened an emergency meeting on the afternoon of March 31, 2026, to discuss potential market intervention.
 Government officials signaled they would provide liquidity if the sell-off threatened the stability of the local banking system.
 Such interventions often provide only temporary relief if the underlying geopolitical cause persists.
 Private equity firms are reportedly holding record levels of dry powder, waiting for a definitive signal that the escalation has peaked.
 Until that signal arrives, the prevailing trend in global markets is one of defensive contraction and capital preservation.

 We are looking at a permanent restructuring of the risk premium.
 If the Strait of Hormuz becomes a contested zone rather than a neutral thoroughfare, the manufacturing models of South Korea, Japan, and China are fundamentally broken.
 These nations cannot innovate their way out of a physical energy blockade.
 Western analysts who view this as a localized volatility event are delusional.
 The interconnectedness of the 2026 economy means that a fire in a Gulf refinery burns a hole in a retirement portfolio in London or New York.
-The market is screaming a warning that the political class is currently too paralyzed to hear.
+Markets are issuing a warning that the political class is currently too paralyzed to hear.
 Expect more blood on the trading floor before any sense of order returns.